Indirect Query Bayesian Optimization with Integrated Feedback: Experiments

-We consider two experimental settings.
-Firstly, we consider fixed $\tau^2 = 0.5$ and discretize the search space into grids.
+Firstly, we test Algorithm \ref{alg: CMES} with fixed iterations and fixed resolution $\delta = 0.5$ and discretize the search space into grids.
 We show both the simple regret and instant for 100 iterations in Figure \ref{fig:iteration regret}.
-The confidence interval is shown with 5 independent experiment runs.
-Our proposed method CMES outperforms baselines for both regrets, especially in early iterations, since our approach is directly optimising function $f$ and making use of the data to learn conditional distributions.
+The confidence interval is shown with 10 independent experiment runs.
+Our proposed method CMES outperforms baselines for both regrets, especially in early iterations, since our approach directly optimizes the function $f$ and uses the data to learn conditional distributions.

-Secondly, we design experiments to test Algorithm \ref{alg: CMETS} for budget multi-resolution setting.
+Secondly, we design experiments to test Algorithm \ref{alg: CMETS} for budgeted multi-resolution setting.
 We construct a binary tree in 2D space with pre-defined highest height $l_{max} = 6$.
 That is, we split each node into 4 non-overlap 2D regions with equal size.
 Each node is represented by its centre.
 The noise standard deviations and costs are set according to the height of nodes (in a logarithm rate).
 For non-hierarchical policies (CMES, MES, UCB, EI), we use all leaf nodes as the candidate sets.
-For hierarchical policy CMETS, the candidate set is updated as an active candidate set as specified in Algorithm \ref{alg: CMETS}.
+For hierarchical (multi-resolution) policies, the candidate set is updated as an active candidate set as specified in Algorithm \ref{alg: CMETS}.
+We add an additional baseline model, the Multi-Fidelity MES (MFMES) \citep{takeno2020MFMES} and adapted it into the tree-level fidelity levels.
+To be consistent with other models and for fair comparisons, the fidelity level is associated with the tree level as shown in Algorithm \ref{alg: CMETS} and cannot be queried separately.
+For hierarchical search, we set the cost as $\lambda_a = 0.5 * {\log}_2(1/d(a))$, where the radius $d(a) =\frac{1}{2^{l(a)+1}}$ and $l(a)$ is the height level the node in the tree.
+And the resolution is set to $\delta = 0.5/\lambda_a$.
 We show regret results in Figure \ref{fig:experiment}, where the x-axis is the total cost budget, and the y-axis is the simple regret (left column) and instant regret (right column).
-We can observe that the CMETS approach outperforms baselines and also CMES in terms of simple regret, while it sacrifices to search over low-resolution nodes and is constrained to the tree structure for instant regret.
+We can observe policies (CMETS, MFMES) that are resolution-aware and with hierarchical search outperform their corresponding base algorithms (CMES, MES).
+Out of all the policies, our proposed algorithms CMES and CMETS are the best ones since they explicitly consider integrated feedback.